Why apply for Canada PR?

 Y-Axis, the leading overseas immigration consultancy in Canada, offers customized and tailored immigration services for every client based on their requirements.
 Some of our services include:

-• Free eligibility check through Canada Immigration Points Calculator
+• Free eligibility check through the Canada Immigration Points Calculator

 • Expert guidance/counseling for Canada Immigration